Related Pages

 Church services

-Excluding baptism, marriage and funeral related services, there were 44 services with a total attendance of 867 adults and 48 children in total.
-The average attendance on a normal Sunday is 19.
-Except for the major festivals, the service pattern continued to be Holy Communion on the first and third Sundays with morning or evening prayer on the second Sunday, and a family friendly Church4All on the fourth Sunday.
+Excluding baptism, marriage and funeral related services, there were 56 services with a total attendance of 1,044 adults and 69 children in total.
+The average attendance on a normal Sunday was 17 adults.
+The Holy Communion services were particularly well attended with an average attendance of 20.
+Except for the major festivals, the service pattern continued to be Holy Communion on the first and third Sundays, with morning or evening prayer on the second Sunday, and a family friendly Church4All on the fourth Sunday.
 When there are five Sundays in the month the fifth Sunday is a Benefice Service which rotates round the four parishes in the Benefice.
-In June there was a Jubilee Praise Service to celebrate Queen Elizabeth’s Platinum Jubilee.
-The evening service in October was a choral Evensong with the “Nash” choir.
+On 7 May there was a special Songs of Praise to celebrate King Charles’ coronation when the Nash choir sang Zadoc the Priest.
 The church also held an All Souls Service to remember loved ones.
 The mid-week Sacred Space meditation took place throughout the year in the Church – the figures for those attending are not included in the above service and attendance figures.

 The weekly “Church at Home” sheet continued, giving readings, a homily, and intercessions.
 It was distributed by email with a few copies hand-delivered for those without internet access.
-Thanks are due to Pam King and Rev Dove (and to those who contributed homilies and intercessions) for producing this sheet and to Pam for the delivery.
+Thanks are due to Rev Dove and Pam King (and to those who contributed homilies and intercessions) for producing this sheet and to Pam for the delivery.

-The Church Electoral Roll had twenty-six members including three non-residents.
+The Church Electoral Roll had twenty-seven members, including 6 non-residents.

 Review of the year

 Margaret Morgan was re-elected Church Warden for a further year.
-The other officers and PCC members continued as before, with the addition of Mrs Marilyn Malarkey as a PCC member.
+The other officers and PCC members continued as before with the exception of Mrs Marilyn Malarkey who had resigned on 31 March 2023.

 • The Prayer Group (with six regular members) continued to meet on a fortnightly basis to support the work of the Benefice, Nash Church, individuals in difficult situations and various national and international events.

 • The Nash Fellowship (with ten members) met nearly every two weeks and was led by Rev Dove and Margaret Hedges.
 Members appreciated the opportunity to meet and share, and to study a range of biblical and other themes.
-Thanks are due to Eileen Horton, Delia Higgs and Margaret Morgan for hosting the group.
+Thanks are due to Eileen Horton for hosting the group.

 • A soup lunch was held on Ash Wednesday following the communion service.

-• Activities for young children were held on Good Friday and Christmas Eve.
+• Activities for young children across the Benefice were held on Good Friday and 23 December.
 The children enjoyed various craft activities related to the relevant church festival.
+A holiday club attended was held in August.
+The Numbers attending were 21 for Good Friday, 4 for Christmas and 20 in the summer.

-• The Church participated in the Nash Fete, which returned in 2022, and the Annual Produce Show.
+• The church participated in the Annual Produce Show.
+There was no fete in 2023.

-• The Church organized a harvest tea and auction of fresh produce on the afternoon of the Harvest Thanksgiving Service – the dried goods were donated to the Buckingham Food Bank.
+• The church organized a harvest tea and auction of fresh produce on the afternoon of the Harvest Thanksgiving Service with the funds being given to the Red Cross Emergency Fund.
+The dried goods were donated to the Buckingham Food Bank.

-• The Church organized a “spring” clean of the church and a churchyard clear-up in November in association with its patronal festival.
-The Gift Day held at this time raised £4,564.
+• The church organized a “spring” clean of the church and a churchyard clear-up in November in association with its patronal festival.

 The church building and churchyard